ts4blader/ts4blader/README.md

-### Hi there, I'm Tristin Tran 👋
+### Hi there, I'm Quoc (Tran Minh Quoc) 👋

 ## I wanna be a Fullstack Developer !!

 - 🌱 I’m currently learning Backend development 🤣
-- 🥅 2023 Goals: Learn more about experiment
+- 🥅 2024 Goals: Learn more about Web development
-- ⚡ Fun fact: I love to play Indie game and listening music

 ### Connect with me: